-A copy of the Award Plan, as amended (and, subject to shareholder approval in the case of the proposed increase to the maximum number of Common Shares reserved for issuance thereunder) is attached hereto as Schedule "A".
+A copy of the Award Plan, as amended, is attached hereto as Schedule "A".

 At the Meeting, shareholders will be asked to consider, and if thought appropriate, pass the following resolution:

 "BE IT RESOLVED, as an ordinary resolution of the shareholders of PetroShale Inc. (the "Corporation") that: